fal-ai/ltx-2.3-quality/reference-video-to-video/lora

 image_url string

-Optional reference image used by the IC-LoRA Union node for style/character anchoring.
+Optional reference image for style/character anchoring.
+This is the FIRST-frame keyframe.

 video_strength float